dpmagill/iphys-toolbox/README.md

 * Matlab.
 FacePulseRate has been tested on Matlab versions 2020a and 2020b.
 Matlab can often be acquired without cost through a university affiliation.

 The following Matlab toolboxes are also required.
 Note that these toolboxes require corresponding licenses from Matlab.
-However, they can often be acquired without cost through a university affiliation.
+However, these can often be acquired without cost through a university affiliation.
 These are the toolbox names as of Matlab release 2020b; toolboxes are occassionally renamed.

 * Statistics and Machine Learning Toolbox
 * Computer Vision System Toolbox